 Fig. 1 shows the schematic diagram of the proposed VLC architecture using COTS hardware components.
-As shown in the figures, the proposed VLC transceiver design contains the following components: host PC, WiFi NIC, local oscillator (LO), two RF mixers, LED driver circuit, LED, photodetector and proper types of cables and connectors.
-Here the RF signal emitted by the WiFi NIC is down-converted to meet the specification of the VLC front-end.
-An up-conversion happens for the received signal at VLC front-end so that it can be injected into the WiFi receiver.
-Note that the up/down-conversion is required as COTS WiFi chipsets integrate a baseband processing unit and radio transceiver in a single system-on-chip (SoC) and expose only RF signal in 2.4 GHz or 5 GHz band.
+As shown in the figures, the proposed VLC transceiver design contains the following components: host PCs, WiFi NICs, local oscillators (LO), RF mixers, LED driver circuits, LED, photodetector and proper types of cables and connectors.
+Here the RF signal emitted by the WiFi NIC of each antenna port is down-converted to meet the specification of the VLC front-end.
+An up-conversion happens for received signal at VLC front-end so that it can be injected into the WiFi receiver.
+Note that the up-/down-conversion is required as COTS WiFi chipsets integrate baseband processing unit and radio transceiver in a single system-on-chip (SoC) and expose only RF signal in 2.4 GHz or 5 GHz band.